LaPingvino/fractal/CONTRIBUTING.md

 Using [GNOME Builder](https://wiki.gnome.org/Apps/Builder) with [flatpak](https://flatpak.org/) is
 the recommended way of building and installing Fractal.

-By default, GNOME Builder should select the `org.gnome.Fractal.Devel.json` manifest, which is the manifest used for building the nightly version.
-It is recommended to switch to the `org.gnome.Fractal.Hack.json` manifest which will build much faster.

 ### Flatpak via fenv

 As an alternative, [fenv](https://gitlab.gnome.org/ZanderBrown/fenv) allows to setup a flatpak